Regular-singular connections on relative complex schemes: Introduction

 \section{Introduction}

-The objective of this paper is to show how to adapt Deligne's theory relating regular--singular connections and representations of the fundamental group \cite{deligne70}, \cite{malgrange} to the setting of schemes defined over a {\it complete local $\CC$-algebra}.
+The objective of this paper is to show how to adapt Deligne's theory relating regular--singular connections and representations of the fundamental group \cite{deligne70}, \cite{malgrange} to the setting of schemes defined over certain {\it complete local $\CC$-algebras}.
 This is done with the purpose of determining easily some differential Galois groups (to be taken in the sense of \cite{duong-hai-dos_santos18} and \cite{hai-dos_santos19}).

 Deligne's celebrated ``Riemann--Hilbert correspondence'' establishes that on a smooth complex algebraic variety $X^*$ (notation shall become clear soon), the category of complex linear representations of the topological fundamental group $\pi_1(X^{* \an} )$ can be recovered as the category of integrable regular--singular connections.
 Although a prominent feature of this correspondence is an intrinsic definition of regular--singular connections, this shall not be discussed here.
 For us, regular--singular connections will only be defined after a ``compactification'' is chosen.
 So, let us assume that $X^*$ is an open subvariety of a {\it proper} and smooth complex algebraic variety $X$ (the compactification) and that $Y:=(X\smallsetminus X^*)_{\rm red}$ is a divisor with normal crossings and smooth connected components.
 Then, one says that an integrable connection on $X^*$ is regular--singular whenever it might be extended to a {\it logarithmic} integrable connection on $X$.
-(To repeat, the appropriate terminology should be $(X,X^*)$-regular-singular as in \cite[Definition 4.1]{kindler15}, but we find this somewhat exhausting.)
+(To repeat, the appropriate terminology should be $(X,X^*)$-regular-singular as in \cite[Definition 4.1]{kindler15}, but this is exhausting.)
 Under these definitions, we have a ``Deligne-Riemann-Hilbert'' equivalence of $\CC$-linear tensor categories

 see for example \cite[II.5.9, p.97]{deligne70} or \cite[Theorem 7.2.1]{malgrange}.
 One relevant consequence of this theorem is that it allows one to compute differential Galois groups by means of ``Schlesinger's theorem'': the differential Galois group is the Zariski closure of the monodromy group.